 Nathaniel Emmon's Discourse Delivered on the Day of the Annual Thanksgiving (1813)

-A collection of 490 nineteenth-century American Thanksgiving Day sermons has been digitized and is available online.
+A collection of 490 nineteenth-century American Thanksgiving Day sermons has been digitized.
 These sermons reveal the interesting intersection of Christian reflection on what is a secular or civic holiday.
 Thanksgiving was made a national holiday by proclamation of Abraham Lincoln in 1863.
 Before 1863, however, many local politicians proclaimed similar holidays.
 These commentaries by church leaders provide a unique perspective on church-state relations during a formative time in American history.

 This collection is the result of a collaboration among the three libraries that contributed sermons to this project: Andover-Harvard Theological Library, Pitts Theology Library of Emory University, and the Speer Library at Princeton Theological Seminary.
 The project was funded by a grant from the Cooperative Digital Resource Initiative (CDRI) of the American Theological Library Association.